SamuelUdeh/terraform-aws-infrastructure/README.md

 # 🚀 Setting Up Infrastructure on AWS Using Terraform

-This project demonstrates how to set up a foundational infrastructure on AWS using **Terraform** — an open-source tool for Infrastructure as Code (IaC).
-The setup is modular, scalable, and follows best practices for creating and managing AWS resources.
+This project demonstrates how to automate the setup of cloud infrastructure on Amazon Web Services (AWS) using Terraform.
+It provides a comprehensive framework for deploying various AWS resources, including EC2 instances, S3 buckets, and VPC configurations, all defined through Infrastructure as Code (IaC).

 ---